8ctopus/pigeon-invoice/README.md

 # The pigeon invoice

-The pigeon is a php package to create pdf and html invoices.
+The pigeon invoice package helps you create html and pdf invoices.
+Customize and localize using the `Twig` template engine and `Dompdf`.

 ![invoice demo screenshot](screenshot.png)

 ## features

 - pdf / html invoice
+- includes discount and tax
-- twig templates engine
+- customize using `Twig` template engine
 - localizable
-- discount
-- tax

 ## demo